MexsonFernandes/ClusTMPay-SIH2019/pwa/README.md

 ## Demo

-See the [public demo](http://pwa.getsaleor.com) of Saleor Storefront!
+See the [public demo](http://pwa.getsaleor.com) of ClusTMPay Storefront!

 Or launch the demo on a free Heroku instance.
 Note that you have to set the `BACKEND_URL` environment to point to the Saleor instance.